OniAkuma96/Milestone-project---The-Church-of-Iron/readme.md

 - ~~Navbar hidden by content when expanded on homepage.~~ Fixed - changed content to relative position.

 ## Deployment

+- For deployment I used [Github Pages](https://oniakuma96.github.io/Milestone-project-Religious_Fitness/) for hosting

 ## Credits